 Perhaps the most important immigrants in the history of Texas barbecue were the Germans, Czechs, and other Central Europeans who settled in northern and central Texas.
 These groups began arriving in the 1830s, and they brought Old World smoking technology and traditions with them.
 Their smokers were enclosed and usually made of brick.
 The introduction of enclosed brick smokers became vital once health codes were introduced in the early 1900s.
 These codes prohibited the use of open pits for commercial cooking purposes.

-Most communities had a butcher, who smoked meats that hadn’t sold to preserve them.
+Most communities had a butcher, who smoked meats that hadn’t been sold to preserve them.
 Unsold cuts were often considered inferior parts like brisket.
 The tougher cuts were smoked both for preservation and to make them more palatable and flavorful.

 After the Civil War, the great tradition of cattle ranching began.
 West Texas was the epicenter of the cattle industry.
 Legend has it that the cowboys who herded the cattle used open pit barbecues.
 This is unlikely since they were always on the move following the herds.
 Barbecuing is by definition a slow process.